 He rolled his eyes.
 “I gave it back to you Mom.
 I put it on top of the fridge.”

 Note, those two sentences are diametrically opposed.
 I’m almost a foot shorter than he is.
 I can’t even see the top of the fridge.
 And, of course, the player wasn’t there.

 “And my headphones?”
 I asked wearily.
 He insisted they’d been given back by being placed on the desk.
 They weren’t there either.

 Thankfully the headphones were found on the back of the TV.
 Right beside his ipod docking station.
 Obviously he’d been mistaken again.
 And, while my tiny MP3 player is still missing, I found an ipod shuffle on sale.
 It’s now charged and loaded with my playlist.

-I asked Jeremy which version of the song I should buy.
+I asked Colin which version of the song I should buy.
 I wasn’t surprised when he told me Pentatonix.
 I think I’ll buy both versions though.
 It’s the least I can do.